unicode-org/cldr/ldml/tr35-keyboards.md

 _Attribute:_ `transform="no"` (optional)

-> The `transform` attribute is used to define a key that never participates in a transform but its output shows up as part of a transform.
-This attribute is necessary because two different keys could output the same characters (with different keys or modifier combinations) but only one of them is intended to be a dead-key and participate in a transform.
-This attribute value must be no if it is present.
+> The `transform` attribute is used to define a key that does not participate in a transform (until the next keystroke).
+This attribute value must be `no` if the attribute is present.
+> This attribute is useful where it is desired to output where two different keys could output the same characters (with different key or modifier combinations) but only one of them is intended to participate in a transform.
+> When the next keystroke is pressed, the prior output may then combine using other transforms.
+>
+> Note that a more flexible way of solving this problem may be to use special markers which would inhibit matching.
 >
 > For example, suppose there are the following keys, their output and one transform: